willief/change-nappies/README.md

 # change-nappies
-wee script to run new baby Fleming network
+some simple scripts to run new baby Fleming network